Key Takeaways:

 #3 Research scientist, Educational Testing Service

-Educational Testing Service or ETS is a field that focuses on educational measurement and standards.
-Psychology graduates are trained in research and analytical skills, which is useful in this job.
+Educational Testing Service, or ETS, is a field that focuses on educational measurement and standards.
+Psychology graduates are trained in research and analytical skills, which are highly valuable in this field.
 They use their research to develop various national standardized tests for K–12 and higher education.

-The ETS works with their teams to develop strategies for language learners and accountability testing.
-They also work with international agencies to administer tests, including the TOEIC, TOEFL, HiSET, GRE, and The Praxis test Series.
+The ETS works with its teams to develop strategies for language learners and accountability testing.
+They also work with international agencies to administer tests, including the TOEIC, TOEFL, HiSET, GRE, and the Praxis test Series.

 Average annual salary: $114,366.